consensus-shipyard/ipc/docs/ipc/quickstart-calibration.md

 * Go to the [Calibration faucet](https://faucet.calibration.fildev.network/) and get some funds sent to each of your addresses

->💡 In case you'd like to import an EVM account into Metamask, you can use export the private key using `ipc-cli wallet export -w evm -a <ADDRESS>`.
+>💡 In case you'd like to import an EVM account into Metamask, you can use export the private key using `ipc-cli wallet export --wallet-type evm --address <ADDRESS>`.
 More information is available in the [EVM IPC agent support docs](./usage.md#key-management).

 >💡 Note that you may hit faucet rate limits.
 In that case, wait a few minutes or continue with the guide and come back to this before step 9.
 Alternatively, you can send funds from your primary wallet to your owner wallets.